 Hanna Tip: We recommend that you don't let the offset exceed ±30 mV and the slope percentage stays between 85-105%.

-If you have a bad offset, this could mean that you either have a clogged junction or that the probe requires cleaning.
+If you have a offset that's outside of the ideal range, this could mean that you either have a clogged junction or that the probe requires cleaning.
 If this occurs, try soaking the probe in cleaning solution and repeat the process of checking offset.

 If your slope is bad, this could mean you have used expired or contaminated buffers.
 If this is the case, ensure that fresh buffers are used.
 Many Hanna meters will display both the slope and offset once calibration is complete.
 Some Hanna meters also come equipped with Cal Check™.
 This feature provides indicators to potential problems during the calibration process, based on previous offset and slope values, allowing you to quickly solve the problem.